Beek’s® Local Raw Honey

 Local, liquid gold from the Golden State.

 What is a beek, you ask?
-A bee geek; someone dedicated to all things honey and hive.
+It's a bee geek – someone dedicated to all things honey and hive.
 In other words, just the sort of beekeepers we needed to make our first batch of local honey.
-It’s sweet, raw and filled to the brim with local honey from some of our most passionate beekeepers.
+Every bottle is sweet, raw and filled to the brim with local honey from some of our most passionate beekeepers.

 Frequently Asked Questions